Amsterdam, Netherlands

 Workshop Contents and Objectives

-This workshop provides participants with a comprehensive introduction to QCA, emphasizing research design and empirical application.
-Participants will follow an ideal-typical research process, starting with empirical illustrations of how and why QCA is used in the social sciences.
-These foundational sessions explore key principles, such as set theory, Boolean algebra, and the calibration of crisp and fuzzy sets, while guiding participants through the protocol for identifying patterns of causal complexity using truth tables and Boolean minimization.
+The course emphasizes research design alongside analytical techniques, addressing both conceptual foundations and practical application of QCA.
+You will follow an ideal-typical research process, starting with empirical illustrations of where and how QCA is used in the social sciences.
+Foundational sessions explore key principles, such as set theory, Boolean algebra, and the calibration of crisp and fuzzy sets, while guiding you through the analytical protocol for identifying patterns of causal complexity using truth tables and Boolean minimization.

-The course progresses step by step, from study design to the interpretation of results, incorporating hands-on exercises with real-world examples.
-Advanced topics - including multi-method research, robustness tests, and recent developments in QCA - are tailored to participants’ needs and research interests.
-Opportunities to present individual projects and explore potential applications further enhance the workshop.
+The course progresses step by step, from study design to the interpretation of results, incorporating hands-on exercises with examples from published studies and R script templates to adapt for your own purposes.
+Advanced topics—including multi-method research, robustness tests, and recent developments in QCA—will be tailored to your needs and research interests.
+Opportunities to present your individual project and explore potential applications further enhance the workshop.

-Designed to be inclusive, the workshop welcomes participants at all levels - from PhD students to senior researchers - and strikes a balance between theory, practical exercises, and individualized support.
-A strong emphasis on collaboration and dialogue ensures ample time for consultation, group discussions, and networking.
-By the end of the workshop, participants will be equipped with the theoretical knowledge and practical skills needed to apply QCA effectively, providing a robust framework for addressing causal complexity in comparative social science research.
+Designed to be inclusive, the workshop welcomes participants at all levels—from PhD students to senior researchers—and strikes a balance between theory, practical exercises, and individualized support.
+A strong emphasis on collaboration and dialogue in a small group setting ensures ample time for consultation, group discussions, and networking.
+By the end of the workshop, you will be equipped with the theoretical knowledge and practical skills needed to apply QCA effectively, providing a robust framework for addressing causal complexity in comparative social science research.

 Workshop design